Why Climate Change and Health?

 Doctors for Climate Action

-In the lead up to the UN Climate Change conference COP21, the RACP coordinated an international campaign 'Doctors for Climate Action' including a Global Consensus Statement (.doc 20KB), Act Now to Reduce the Damaging Health Impacts of Climate Change.
+In the lead up to the UN Climate Change conference COP21, the RACP coordinated an international campaign 'Doctors for Climate Action' including a Global Consensus Statement (PDF 5MB), Act Now to Reduce the Damaging Health Impacts of Climate Change.

 The statement was endorsed by 69 health and medical organisations from around the world.
 A further 1,500 doctors, medical professionals and other individuals signed the calls to action.
 The statement was presented to Dr Margaret Chan, Director-General of the World Health Organization, at the Climate and Health Summit held in Paris during COP21.